dnyaneshwaritech/dnyaneshwaritech/README.md

 ---

 ## About me
-- 🎓 MCA Postgraduate student at Sanjivani University
+- 🎓 MCA student at Sanjivani University
 - 💻 Aspiring Data Analyst — focused on exploratory data analysis, data cleaning, visualization, and basic predictive modelling
 - 🎓 Bachelor of Computer Science — University of Pune, India
 - 👯 Seeking collaborations on data projects, dashboards, and reporting pipelines